mzazon/awesome-cloud-projects/aws/cdn-cloudfront-s3/cdn-cloudfront-s3.md

    echo "✅ Distribution domain: ${DISTRIBUTION_DOMAIN}"
    ```

    The distribution ID and domain name are essential for subsequent configuration steps and testing.
-CloudFront assigns a unique domain name that can be used immediately for content delivery.
+CloudFront assigns a unique domain name that provides immediate global access to your content through the edge location network.

 5. **Configure S3 bucket policy for OAC access**:

    The S3 bucket policy grants CloudFront permission to access objects in the bucket using the Origin Access Control.
-This policy ensures that only the specific CloudFront distribution can access the bucket content, preventing unauthorized direct access.
+This policy ensures that only the specific CloudFront distribution can access the bucket content using AWS SigV4-signed requests, preventing unauthorized direct access while maintaining the highest security standards.

    ```bash
    # Create bucket policy for OAC